Skip to content

 Celebrities Who Left the US for Political Reasons: Rosie O’Donnell, More – Business Insider

-She is already a UK citizen.
+She was already a UK citizen.
 Duh.

 Christina Milian, Residency via marriage